AnggaR96s/Reforestation/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## Where’s the bin?
+Dad: I haven’t been anywhere!